-Logan Maxwell Hagege (pronounced Ah-jejj) was born and raised in Los Angeles.
-At 39 years old he has already become one of the most sought after artists in American Art.
-His classical training in fine art allowed him to depart from formal Realism and focus on modern design principles.
+Born and raised in Los Angeles, Logan Maxwell Hagege (pronounced Ah-jejj) is one of the most sought after artists in American art.
+His classical training in fine art allowed him to depart from formal realism and focus on modern design principles.
 He is known for his combination of techniques, focusing on contemporary Native Americans living in the Southwest, modern landscapes, bucking broncs, and other American relics.
 Hagege’s figures are situated proudly in stylized Southwestern landscapes, evoking contemporary standpoints while conjuring relics of the past.
 His signature clouds grace many of his works, which silhouette the angular figures and more pronounced features of his Native American subjects.
 Hagege credits childhood trips to the California desert to visit his grandmother as early inspirations for his art.

 At the Autry’s Masters of the American West, Hagege won the 2018 Patrons’ Choice Award, the 2017 Thomas Moran Memorial Award for Painting, the 2016 Don B. Huntley Spirit of the West Award, and in 2015 and 2014 he won the Gene Autry Memorial Award, Sponsored by Jay H. Grodin, given in recognition of the most outstanding presentation of three or more works.
 At the Eiteljorg Museum’s Quest for the West Art Show and Sale, he won the Harrison Eiteljorg Purchase Award in 2015 and the Henry Farny Award for Best Painting in 2014.
 In 2013 he won the Artist’s Choice Award at the Coors Western Art Exhibit & Sale.